SpudGunMan/meshing-around/README.md

-sentryIgnoreList = # list of ignored nodes numbers ex: 2813308004,4258675309 highFlyingAlert = True # HighFlying Node alert highFlyingAlertAltitude = 2000 # Altitude in meters to trigger the alert
+sentryIgnoreList = # list of ignored nodes numbers ex: 2813308004,4258675309 highFlyingAlert = True # HighFlying Node alert highFlyingAlertAltitude = 2000 # Altitude in meters to trigger the alert highflyOpenskynetwork = True # check with OpenSkyNetwork if highfly detected for aircraft
 ```

 ### E-Mail / SMS Settings